nakulmitra/java-interview-questions/README.md

 ### Is `Function<T, R>` serializable?

 No, it is **not serializable** by default.
-You can make it serializable by combining with the `Serializable` interface explicitly.
+We can make it serializable by combining with the `Serializable` interface explicitly.

 ## Java `Supplier<T>`